 Infrastructure Planning Challenges

 Smart mobility demands a holistic approach.
 Simply enabling road users to communicate with one other and with the relevant technological platforms is not enough; communication with the individual components of the traffic infrastructure, such as traffic lights or signage, is also vital (Baumann/Püschner 2018, p.
 97f.).
-The long-debated comprehensive broadband coverage is nowhere near enough; the transport infrastructure itself needs extensive investment in a digital upgrade.
+The long-debated comprehensive broadband coverage is nowhere near sufficient, and the transport infrastructure itself needs extensive investment in a digital upgrade.
 The imminent rollout of the 3GPP (or 5G) mobile standard is part of the solution, as it should meet some of the critical requirements not yet addressed by 4G, such as low latency, improved reliability and comprehensive availability, plus energy-efficient communication protocols (Baumann/Püschner 2018, p.
 98).
 However, this will not resolve the challenges within the transport infrastructure itself.

 Transport infrastructure is a major and complex issue, especially in a large, centrally located, federal state like Germany.
-The German Institute for Economic Research estimated the total value of the German transport infrastructure at €773 billion in 2013 (Federal Statistical Office 2013, p.
+The German Institute for Economic Research estimated the total value of the German transport infrastructure at EUR 773 billion in 2013 (Statistisches Bundesamt 2013, p.
 19).
-This equates to around 224 percent of the total federal budget for 2018.
-In 2012, the Daehre Commission established by the Federal Government and the Länder identified a €4.7 billion annual shortfall in road construction and a further €2 billion shortfall in railway maintenance alone, despite annual investments of billions of euros (Przybilla 2015).
-In 2015, more than one-third of all rural roads in Germany were found to be in a poor or very bad condition; eight percent of all motorway kilometers were also rated as "very bad".
-In other words, from a total 13,000 kilometers of motorway, around 1,000 kilometers are in a dilapidated state (Przybilla 2015).
+For the sake of comparison, this equates to around 224% of the total Federal budget for 2018.
+In 2012, the Daehre Commission established by the Federal Government and the Federal States identified a EUR 4.7 billion annual shortfall in road construction and a further EUR 2 billion shortfall in railway maintenance alone, despite annual investments of billions of euros (Przybilla 2015).
+In 2015, more than one-third of all rural roads in Germany were found to be in a poor or very poor condition; 8% of all motorway kilometers were also rated as “very poor”.
+In other words, of a total 13,000 kilometers of motorway, around 1,000 kilometers were in a dilapidated state (Przybilla 2015).

 These figures are the key to understanding one of the major problems associated with a smarter transport infrastructure: Government funding is not even sufficient to maintain the status quo, let alone cover the required technical upgrades to roads and railways.
-The 2018 federal budget earmarked some one billion euros for the "Clean Air 2017-2020" emergency program spread over four years (2018 to 2022), in response to the fact that many German cities and municipalities had exceeded EU nitrogen dioxide (NO2) emission limits.
-Of this amount, €500 million was designated for the digitalization of municipal transport systems (€54 million of which in 2018) (Federal Ministry of Finance 2018, p.
+The 2018 Federal budget earmarked some EUR 1 billion for the “Clean Air 2017-2020” emergency program spread over four years (2018 to 2022), in response to the fact that many German cities and municipalities had exceeded EU nitrogen dioxide (NO2) emission limits.
+Of this amount, EUR 500 million was designated for the digitalization of municipal transport systems (EUR 54 million of which in 2018) (Bundesﬁnanzministerium 2018, p.
 8).

 If there is a sea change in mobility usage by the residents of cities and conurbations, financing of the infrastructure will need to be rethought.
-In 2017, Germany received around €9 billion in car taxes (Statista 2018), which are not in any way linked to individual road usage.
+In 2017, Germany received around EUR 9 billion in car taxes (Statista 2018), which are not in any way linked to individual road usage.

-Smart mobility and established transport infrastructures
+Smart Mobility and Established Transport Infrastructures

 In a society where fewer and fewer people own cars, this form of taxation may become obsolete.
-It also generated around €41 billion in energy tax (on petroleum) in 2017.
-If all future cars were electric, "energy tax revenues would plummet by 90 percent," according to the CEO of the Petroleum Management Association, Christian Küchen (Nicolai 2018).
+The country also generated around EUR 41 billion in energy tax (on petroleum) in 2017.
+If all future cars were electric, “energy tax revenues would plummet by 90 percent,” according to the CEO of the Petroleum Management Association, Christian Küchen (Nicolai 2018).